bylexus/pcms/doc/site/architecture/index.md

 <p>This file is processed using the 'base-template.html' template file</p>{% endverbatim %}
 ```

 1. The YAML Frontmatter is extracted from the HTML file.
-Metadata is available via the `page.Metadata` template object.
+Metadata is available via the `Page.Metadata` template object.
 2. The complete HTML then is processed using the `pongo2` engine, and written as final HTML to the output folder.